How to Build Your First Capsule From Scratch

 Once you decide on what items will be in your capsule wardrobe, it does not have to be a permanent decision.
 It is a game of trial and error, especially with your first capsule wardrobe.
 If you find that a piece is not working with the rest of the collection, swap it out.
 However, if you add a new piece, you must also remove one.
 If possible, try to limit swapping items to 3 times or fewer within one season.

-Once, you’re near the end of the 3 months/first season, reflect on what worked and what didn’t work.
+Once you’re near the end of the 3 months/first season, reflect on what worked and what didn’t work.
 If it’s your first capsule wardrobe, there were likely difficulties and mistakes made along the way.
 You won’t get it exactly right the first time.
-Learn from your experience and use this information towards adjusting your capsule wardrobe for the next season.
+Learn from your experience and use this information to adjust your capsule wardrobe for the next season.

 - What do you wish you had included?